 Conditional sentences

-There are four basic types of conditional sentences in the English language.
+There are four basic types of conditional sentences in English.

 Second conditional (type 2): If the bus didn't arrive on time, I would drive you to the airport.